 In this section we consider the problem of simulating from $\pi(\theta|y) \propto p(\theta)\gamma(y|\theta)/Z(\theta)$ using MCMC.
-This problem has been well studied, and such models are termed doubly intractable because the acceptance probability in the Metropolis-Hastings (MH) algorithm cannot be evaluated due to the presence of the INC. We first review exact methods for simulating from such a target in sections 1.1.1, 1.1.2 and 1.1.3, before looking at simulation-based methods in sections 1.1.4 and 1.1.5.
-The methods described here in the context of MCMC form the basis for the methods for evidence estimation we develop in the rest of the paper.
+This problem has been well studied, and such models are termed doubly intractable because the acceptance probability in the Metropolis-Hastings (MH) algorithm cannot be evaluated due to the presence of the INC. We first review exact methods for simulating from such a target in sections 1.1.1-1.1.3, before looking at simulationbased methods in sections 1.1.4 and 1.1.5.
+The methods described here in the context of MCMC form the basis of the methods for evidence estimation developed in the remainder of the paper.